estuary/flow/site/docs/concepts/collections.md

   acmeCo/products/anvils:

     # The schema of the collection, against which collection documents
     # are validated.
-This may be an inline definition or a relative URL
+This may be an inline definition or a relative URI
     # reference.
-    # Required, type: string (relative URL form) or object (inline form)
+    # Required, type: string (relative URI form) or object (inline form)
     schema: anvils.schema.yaml

     # The key of the collection, specified as JSON pointers of one or more